oemof/DHNx/docs/optimization_models.rst

         └── consumers-heat_flow.csv

-The attributes, which are required, and which are optional with respect to the optimization, are presented in detail in the following:
+The attributes, which are required, and which are optional with respect to the optimisation, are presented in detail in the following:

 .. _edges_csv :